Gugi’s professional interest centers in art projects with societal impacts.

 Yuda’s skills in filmmaking are juxtaposed on the intersection of artistic, journalism, and commercial films.
 After studying fine arts in Bandung Institute of Technology (ITB), Yuda embarked on a curatorial project translating Indonesian literature into a visual form, and later delved into a marketing venture.
 His interest in documentary films grew as he joined VICE Indonesia as a video producer.
 His past experiences also include producing videos and documentaries for various channels within Southeast Asia.

 Through the short films that she produced, she explored sociocultural issues like underaged marriage in Indonesia and the identity of Chinese-Indonesians.
-Evi joined In-Docs as a Program Officer in hopes of bridging more stories from Southeast Asia to unlock their fullest potential and resonate with a global audience, and is currently handling Docs By The Sea Accelerator 2021: Digital Edition.
+Evi joined In-Docs as a Program Officer in hopes of bridging more stories from Southeast Asia to unlock their fullest potential and resonate with a global audience.
+She is currently handling Docs By The Sea Accelerator 2021: Digital Edition.

 Hasta used to work with social entrepreneurs and filmmakers to spread awareness of socio-cultural and environmental issues, such as the preservation of Indonesian traditional culture, the rights of indigenous community, and sustainable development.
 She hopes that the documentary in Indonesia can be used as a means to change the system in society for the better so that it can create impacts.